Partners in Pharmacy Scholarship

 Partners in Pharmacy is the former WONARD or the Women's Organization of the National Association of Retail Druggists, which was founded in 1905 during the 7th NARD Annual Convention.
 (NARD, the National Association of Retail Druggists, formed in 1898 was renamed NCPA, the National Association of Community Pharmacists in 1998.)

-The Partners in Pharmacy Scholarship will be made on the basis of the following priorities:
+The Partners in Pharmacy Scholarship will be made on the following basis:

-- Leadership Qualities: Potential candidates will be evaluated by the PIP Scholarship Committee on the basis of leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
+- Leadership Qualities: Leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
 These qualities will be measured by the required supporting documents.

 - Academic Achievement: Scholastic success is a necessary condition for consideration and will be measured using current college transcripts.